1.01 Accounting Convention

 Competent Authority, subject to necessary adjustment in cost and

 (b) Machinery spares, which can be used only in connection with an item

 of fixed asset and their use is expected to be irregular, are

-capitalized with the cost of that fixed asset and are depreciated
+capitalised with the cost of respective fixed asset and are depreciated

-Intangible assets like software, licenses and right-of-use of land
+Intangible assets like software, licenses and right-of-use (ROU) of

 provide future enduring economic benefits are capitalized as Intangible